 I’m having problem starting up my computer.
 When I press the Power button, it lights up and everything inside it runs, but nothing appears on my monitor.
-I don’t know what’s the problem.
+I don’t know what the problem is.
 I already cleaned it and had reset the CMOS, but nothing works.

 It might be.

 Problem is, it might also not be running at all.

 Become a Patron of Ask Leo! and go ad-free!

 Lights and noise mean … nothing, really

 The phrase “everything inside it runs” is actually impossible to prove just by looking.

 You might very well hear the fans all start to blow, disks might start to spin, and you might see some lights come on, but about the only thing that you can say by all of that happening is that the computer has power.